Azure/Vision-AI-DevKit-Pages/docs/_docs/Deploy_Model.md

 ---
 title: "Deploy a Model"
 permalink: /docs/Deploy_Model/
-excerpt: "How to deploy a configured vision model to the Vision AI DevKit."
+excerpt: "How to deploy a pre-built vision model to the Vision AI DevKit through the Azure portal."
 variable:
   - platform: windows
     name: Windows